orchidsoftware/orchid.software/docs/en/docs/icons.md

 ],
 ```

-All we have done here is declare the prefix by which we will refer to fa and the directory where the files are located.
+In the example above, we have declared the prefix "fa" and the directory where the icons are located.

-To display in the components of the package, you only need to pass the prefix + name, for example, the definition of the icon in the menu will look like this:
+In order to display the icons in the package's components, you only need to pass the prefix and the icon's name.
+For example, the icon definition in a menu would look like this:

 ```php
 Menu::make('Example of custom icons')